emitruc/ROH-estimates/README.md

 awk -F'\t' 'BEGIN {OFS=FS} {print $0, $3-$2}' $IND.roh100kb.sorted.merged | cut -f 4 | sort -n | uniq -c
 ```

-Execute the command above for a few individuals from the three different populations of lizards.
+Execute the command above for a couple of individuals from the three different populations of lizards.

 **How long are the longest ROH in the individual from LC?**